kstenerud/concise-encoding/cte-specification.md

 #### Markup Comment

-Strings within a comment in a markup contents section have the same restrictions and requirements as a [content string](#content-string).
-Comments may be nested.
+Strings within a comment in a markup contents section have the requirements and restrictions of both [markup content strings](#content-string) and [comment strings](#comment-string-character-restrictions).

-TODO: Harmonize with regular comments

 #### Example